0art0/lean3-statement-translation-tool/README.md

 The tool works best on short and self-contained theorem statements, similar to the theorem doc-strings in `mathlib`.
 The translation is done using *input-dependent prompting*: when the user supplies a statement to be translated, related doc-strings from `mathlib` are automatically picked up and supplied to the Codex model in the form of a "prompt".

 Codex outputs a few possible translations of the input statement, which are then checked for type-correctness.
 Lean is a dependently-typed language, so type-checking a translation provides a strong *filter* for correctness.
 Moreover, as Lean exposes its internals to the user, this part can be done programmatically and efficiently from within Lean.
+Note that for the filtering to work as intended, the relevant imports must already be present in the file.

 In [our experiments](https://mathai2022.github.io/papers/17.pdf), we found that Codex with these modifications is able to successfully translate short docstring-like statements at the undergraduate level more than half the time.